daos-stack/daos/src/control/cmd/daos_server/README.md

 ### NVMe/block-device storage

-Parameters prefixed with `nvme_` in the per-server section of the config file determine how NVMe storage will be assigned for use by DAOS on the storage node.
+Parameters prefixed with `nvme_` in the per-engine section of the config file determine how NVMe storage will be assigned for use by DAOS on the storage node.
 Examples for NVMe and AIO (emulation) classes including config file